yash98/COP290_Individual/A6/design.md

 ### Single Queue modifies state of environment

 State contains other structures which is modified as events occur.
 Save relevant info in for adding customers and breaks for tellers

+### Properties of environment and simulator

+1. Time of event is relative to another event exact time is unknown is some cases
+2. Unknown time event but order needs to be maintained